MicrosoftDocs/dynamics365smb-docs/business-central/warehouse-how-to-move-items-in-advanced-warehousing.md

 3. If required, enter your user ID when you start work on a put-away.

     To optimize the put-away process, you can sort the put-away lines by various criteria.
 For example, by item, shelf number, or due date.

     * If the Take and Place lines for each receipt line don't immediately follow one another, and you want them to, sort the lines by selecting **Item** in the **Sorting Method** field.
     * If the bin rankings reflect the physical layout of the warehouse, use the **Bin Ranking** sorting method to organize the work around the bin locations.

+  > [!NOTE]
+  > Lines will be sorted by selected criteria in ascending order.
+If you sort by document, first sorting will be done by document type based on the **Warehouse Activity Source Document** enum.
+If you sort by ship-to, first sorting will be done by Desctination Type based on **Warehouse Destination Type** enum.

 4. Perform the put-away.